Easy Gluten Free Puff Pastry: A Foolproof Guide That Works

 Ingredient CategoryRecommended OptionsPurpose

-Gluten-Free FlourCup4Cup, Bob’s Red Mill 1-to-1Base for pastry structure
+Gluten Free FlourCup4Cup, Bob’s Red Mill 1-to-1Base for pastry structure

 Binding AgentXanthan gumReplaces gluten’s elasticity